lee-aaron/kanji/README.md

 ## こんにちは！

 Preface: I'm in no way associated with the original developer.
-I'm just updating this to suit my needs.
-Feel free to check out my version at [lee-aaron.github.io/kanji](https://lee-aaron.github.io/kanji) .
+I'm just updating the kanji from [jisho.org](jisho.org) and adding other features.
+Feel free to check out my version at [lee-aaron.github.io/kanji](https://lee-aaron.github.io/kanji).

 This is a small javascript powered site that takes in `.json` data of kanji and outputs a selection box.
 By selecting these kanji you can make your own kanji worksheets tailored to your practicing needs.

 ## Features
 Below are some screenshots of basic usage, along with a screenshot of the WaniKani.com API integration.